jctmcclain/ai-communication-plan/Readme.md

 * [[Das Plan]]

 ---
-This is why I should not listen to jazz.
+This is why I should not listen to jazz or Radiohead